wp-plugins/custom-content-type-manager/readme.txt

 	* Off -- URLs will be simple GET style params
 	* Inherit -- use the same permalink structure used by the rest of the site
 	* Custom -- Fire off a secondary input that lets you define a permalink structure for each custom content type that mirrors the built-in permalink options. http://xplus3.net/2010/05/20/wp3-custom-post-type-permalinks/ has some good info on this.
 * Integrated taxonomy manager.
-So far, the "Simple Taxonomy" plugin is the only taxonomy plugin that I've found that is relatively few of bugs and is sensibly architected: http://redmine.beapi.fr/projects/show/simple-taxonomy
+So far, the "Simple Taxonomy" plugin is the only taxonomy plugin that I've found that is relatively few of bugs and is sensibly architected: http://wordpress.org/extend/plugins/simple-taxonomy/
 * Allow "list" fields that accept multiple values into the same field.
-The exact implementation is being reviewed... a guiding principle of this so far has been that the custom fields should work normally if this plugin is uninstalled, but that may not be possible with list fields because I think the most "correct" implementation is not to have multiple rows of data with the same meta key (like WP does), but instead to have a single row of data with a unique meta key, and use JSON to group that data into an array.
+The exact implementation is being reviewed... a guiding principle of this plugin so far has been that the custom fields should work normally if this plugin is uninstalled, but that may not be possible with list fields because I think the most "correct" implementation is not to have multiple rows of data with the same meta key (like WP does), but instead to have a single row of data with a unique meta key, and use JSON to group that data into an array.
 * Supply more template functions, perhaps via a static class, e.g. CCTM::image('move_poster'); It might also be possible to spin this off to function names that are more familiar to WP template authors, e.g. "CCTM::the_movie_poster()".
 See includes/functions.php for some functions in development.
 * Archive Support: optionally define whether a content type shows up in the normal site archive menus.
 * Pimp out the search box, INCLUDING the ability to specify a post_type when you create a relation field, e.g. for the posts referencing a page, I should prime the form so that it only displays the relevant post-type posts.
 The architecture is there and already can do this, but I was having problems piping that stuff through javascript when fields are created dynamically.